-The Head of Finance shall maintain a register of authorised signatories and Head of Faculties / Senior Leaders must supply them with specimen signatures of those authorised to certify invoices for payment.
-Requests for authorised signatory rights must be approved in writing by the Executive of Finance.
+The Head of Finance shall maintain a register of authorised signatories and Head of Estates / Senior Leaders must supply them with specimen signatures of those authorised to certify invoices for payment.
+Requests for authorised signatory rights must be approved in writing by the Chief Financial Operations Officer.

-Under procedures agreed by the Executive of Finance, central control shall be exercised over the creation of requisitioners and authorisers and their respective financial limits.
+Under procedures agreed by the Chief Financial Operations Officer, central control shall be exercised over the creation of requisitioners and authorisers and their respective financial limits.

-The Executive of Finance must be notified immediately of any changes to the authorities to commit expenditure.
+The Chief Financial Operations Officer must be notified immediately of any changes to the authorities to commit expenditure.

-Head of Faculties and budget managers are not authorised to commit the College to expenditure without first reserving sufficient funds to meet the purchase cost.
+Head of Estates and budget managers are not authorised to commit the College to expenditure without first reserving sufficient funds to meet the purchase cost.